-The focus will be on viewing adult development as an integrative, dynamic and continuous process terminated only at death.
-The whole span of adulthood will be examined, including retirement and old age.
+This course focuses on viewing adult development as an integrative, dynamic, and continuous process terminated only at death.
+Theory and research will be applied to retirement and early to late adulthood.

 Based on personal experience with adults, most individuals have an idea about what happens in adulthood.
 Are these personal perceptions of adult development accurate?
 This course will seek to explain adult development and the process of aging so that students who interact with the adult population will have a solid theoretical and empirical foundation upon which to base their relationships and work.

 Textbook readings and presentations

 After reading the Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.